HNKunwar/YouTube_Education_Filter/README.md

 1. Download ZIP and Extract.
 2. Go to `chrome://extensions/` in the search bar or go to settings and then extensions on bottom left on the nav bar.
-3. Click 'Load unpacked' and then either drag and drop or navigate to the unzipped YT Filter folder and select.
+3. Turn on dev mode (top right).
+Click 'Load unpacked' and then either drag and drop or navigate to the unzipped YT Filter folder and select.
 4. Pin extension.

 <div align="center">